golioth/docs/docs/guides/lightdb/3-read-write-data.md

 ### Reading data with GET

 The return value of the CoAP API depends on what is stored on Light DB, which can be any JSON like data type like mentioned [on this guide](./structure-data).
-The value is gonna be encoded depending on the `Accept` header that is set on the request.
+The value will  be encoded depending on the `accept` header that is set on the request.

 So to read the device data, we can issue a GET request like this: